Who buys property in Germany?

 According to Tranio, investors from the Middle Eastern countries (Bahrain, Israel, Jordan, Kuwait, Lebanon, Saudi Arabia, Syria, Turkey and the UAE) are also active in the German market.

 As demonstrated by Tranio’s client request, Middle Eastern investors in particular look for the commercial properties with a budget of €5 to 10 million.
-According to Ms Morozova, the most popular commercial property types are hotels, shops, restaurants and cafes.
+The most popular commercial property types are hotels, shops, restaurants and cafes.

 "Investors from Middle Eastern countries are very tough clients", according to Mr Ezhkov.
 "Their yield expectations are often exaggerated: they want to earn 10% on a lease, in the same way they are used to in their home countries, but this is not the way Germany's market works.”

-Such expectations are especially true of the Israeli investors.
-For example, "Clients from this country look for inexpensive properties with potential that can be improved (renovated) and yield around 7-8% or even 9–10% per annum", Ms Bulanova says.
-"We have to explain that such levels or returns always involve high risks.”
+Such expectations are especially true of the Israeli investors as well, as they look for inexpensive properties with potential that can be improved (renovated) and yield around 7-8% or even 9–10% per annum.
+Ms Bulanova explains, "We have to explain that such levels or returns always involve high risks.”

 Investors from the countries of the former USSR